notnews/vandy_tv_news_abstracts/README.md

 |President George W. Bush opens the second day of the Economic Conference  in Washington D.C.Analysis of speech and discussion of "War on Terror" offered by Bill Kristol, editor of "The Weekly Standard" and Fox News Political Analyst.                                                                                                                                                                                                                                                                                                                                                           |00:08:50          |1141931        |                                                    |                       |George W. Bush: Speech at Economic Conference|Thursday, Dec 16, 2004|                |FNC Special  |
 |(Studio: Bob Schieffer)  Report introduced.(Vilnius: Cinny Kennard)  Visit by Pope John Paul II to the former Soviet republic of Lithuania featured; scenes shown of the ceremonies in Vilnius, Lithuania.
 [Lithuanian WOMAN - comments.]
 The status of the Roman Catholic Church in the Soviet era and now outlined.
 [Reverend Ausvydas BELICKAS - talks about rebuilding.]                                                                                                                                                                                                                      |00:02:10          |352935         |Kennard, Cinny;Schieffer, Bob                       |05:36:30 pm-05:38:40 pm|Lithuania / Pope John Paul II Visit|Saturday, Sep 04, 1993|28 minutes      |CBS Evening News|

-There are a few [issues](NOTES.md) found on the Vanderbilt News Archive.
+When scraping and parsing, we found a few issues.
+We describe the issues [here](NOTES.md).

 ## More About the Vanderbilt News Archive